itsdfish/SequentialSamplingModels.jl/docs/src/lnr.md

 ### Mean Log Time

-The parameter $\mu$ represents the mean processing time of each accumulator in log space.
+The parameter $\nu$ represents the mean processing time of each accumulator in log space.

 ```@example lnr
-μ = [-1,-1.5]
+ν = [-1,-1.5]
 ```

 ### Log Standard Deviation